301: Cave Dwellers

 This is a ComfoRest adjustable bed.

-ComfoRest is a brand of adjustable mattresses made by a Minneapolis-based company.
+ComfoRest was a brand of adjustable mattresses made by a now defunct Minneapolis-based company.
+There is a line of traditional mattresses called Comforest that is made by another manufacturer.

 I always knew I would be an apostle.